hanna-greaves/Token-Says/README.md

 This module is in beta.
 There may be additional changes to the API or functions or data structure as feature use becomes refined.
 Please keep your rules to a minimum to avoid too much lost work.
 Though I am designing not to be system specific, so far this is only tested in DND5E (though confirmed to work in PF2E).

 ## Why Use?
-Your players or DM may want to add a little spice to their Foundry VTT session.
-Perhaps they have a halfling archer that says little quips whenever they score a hit with their shortbow.
-Or perhaps they have a samurai warrior that expresses a teaching with each katana strike.
-Or perhaps the DM would like a lion's bite action to be coordinated with one of a number of possible roaring sounds on occasion.
+A halfling archer that says little quips whenever they score a hit with their shortbow.
+A samurai warrior that expresses various teachings with each katana strike.
+A lion that roars on occasional bites.
 All of these things are possible with Token Says.

-The rule configurations for Token Says that govern who says what and under what circumstances live outside of any actor or item document, making it easy to add new rules, update exisitng ones, and delete or inactivate those rules you no longer want to have occur.
+Create rules that govern who says what and under what circumstances.
+Rules live within Administration Settings and outside of any actor or item document, making it easy to add new rules, update exisitng ones, and delete or inactivate those rules you no longer want.
 Because what is said via chat message may be controlled by rollable tables, players with access to edit their own rollable tables may add, adjust and refine their character's phrases.
 Or make it simple and link to an existing compendium's rollable table!
 Don't think that halfling archer would come up with a quip every time?
 No sweat!
 Set a likelihood for how often a token will say a particular rule and Token Says will only say something that percent of the time.

 ## How it Works
 The Token Says feature uses a set of Token Says rules that you create for your world in order to auto generate chat messages, chat bubbles and audio sounds when specific tokens or actors do something.
 The token may say the same thing every time or it can be randomized using a playlist or rollable table.
 Other features include:
-* Use of compendium data so that the rollable tables and playlists do not need to be in your world (though you can also use your world's data too).
+* Use of compendium data so that the rollable tables and playlists do not need to be in your world (though you can use your world's data too).
 * Rules can be specific to a certain action (e.g. token performs an attack roll with a warhammer) or generic (e.g. token performs an ability check).
 * Likelihood can be set so that the token doesn't always say something.
 For example, with a likelihood of 10 set for a token's initiative check, they will only say something on 10% of their initiative rules.